Index

 Below is a selection of random entries.
 Click HERE to reload random entries.

-• Age: 54, Location: California
+• Age: 64, Location: Cuyahoga Falls, OH

 When were you at your weakest: